canonical/glauth-k8s-operator/README.md

 ### Ingress

 The GLAuth Kubernetes Operator offers integration with the [traefik-k8s-operator](https://github.com/canonical/traefik-k8s-operator).
 The ingress is provided to the configurable HTTP API interface.
-Prometheus scraping is available throught the HTTP API.
+Prometheus scraping is available through the HTTP API.

 If you have a traefik deployed and configured in the same model as glauth-k8s, to provide ingress to theAPI run:
 ```console